hiimkimchi/CPSC-2430/README.md

-This is an archive of my CPSC 2430 work
+This is an archive of my course work from CPSC-2430 (Data Structures)